-We’ve picked the Rhythm 1 lesson from Essentials 1, and in this part, we learn about quarter and half notes.
-We chose this lesson because it’s the foundation of creating varied rhythms.
+I’ve picked the Rhythm 1 lesson from Essentials 1, and in this part, we learn about quarter and half notes.
+I chose this lesson because it’s the foundation of creating varied rhythms.

 Multiple stages require you to play differing combinations of quarter/half notes, sometimes with a backing track.
 The content here is perfect for an early beginner, it’s not difficult, but it’s productive.

 As much as I like this content, it’s let down by the fact that as long as users hit the right note at the right time, it doesn’t matter if they play a quarter, half, or eighth note; they get a clean pass.